Nthabi-06/Twitter-Sentiment-Classification-Case-Study/README.md

 # Usage

-1. Clone the repository or download the notebook and dataset files to your local machine.
+- Clone the repository or download the notebook and dataset files to your local machine.

-2. Install the required dependencies mentioned above.
+- Install the required dependencies mentioned above.

-3. Open the notebook in Jupyter Notebook, JupyterLab, or any other compatible environment.
+- Open the notebook in Jupyter Notebook, JupyterLab, or any other compatible environment.

-4. Run the notebook cells sequentially to execute the code and generate the results.
+- Run the notebook cells sequentially to execute the code and generate the results.

+# Output